Amal Hijazi: Elissa

 Other than the heavy controversies behind her latest album, Hijazi has also been accused of imitating the popular Lebanese singer Elissa, especially in the video of Hijazi's hit song, "Bedawwar A Albi" ("Searching for my heart").
 Hijazi however denied the accusations stressing that each of the singers has her own unique style.
 Hijazi added that her song was filmed long before Elissa's "Hubbak Waja" and had been airing on different satellite channels sometime in 2004.

 Unlike the rumors, Hijazi stressed that she is not enemies with Elissa, stating, "We are merely two people who do not mix with one another, and if we by chance meet we just say 'hello.'"
 Hijazi also stated that she does not compete with any specific singer, but rather is inspired by the success of others and strives to always do her best.

 In 2004, however, Hijazi put everything aside and made a personal visit Elissa to give her condolences after the latter lost her father to cancer.
 Elissa welcomed Amal with open arms and expressed her gratitude towards Amal's attempt to stand by her side at such a troublesome time.

 Nancy Ajram

 There were rumors of Hijazi criticising Nancy Ajram of singing on stage while pregnant.
 Hijazi has however denied the allegations stating, "All what I said is that I don't find it fit for a pregnant singer to perform on stage.
 I didn't hit on Nancy at all."

 Nawal Al Zoghbi

-Recently, Hijazi has accused Nawal Al Zoghbi for stealing her contract of the Kuwaiti optical company Fashion Look.
-Hijazi added that al Zoghbi stole the commercial and took it for herself, by asking one of her business managers to call the contact company owner and asked him to have Nawal make the advertisement for less money instead of Hijazi.

-Hijazi stated that she had seen the contract that al Zoghbi signed with the company and found out that al Zoghbi was paid less than the offer they had given her.
+Hijazi recently accused Nawal Al Zoghbi of stealing her contract with the Kuwaiti optical company, Fashion Look.
+Hijazi claimed that Al Zoghbi had instructed one of her business managers to request a lower fee from the company owner for producing the advertisement, thereby stealing the commercial.
+She stated that she had seen the contract that Al Zoghbi had signed with the company and discovered that she had been paid less than the initial offer.